-We'll get this five-day course off to a start by giving you an overview of the history of curating and 21st century curatorial developments.
+This 5 day curating course will start by giving you an overview of the history of curating and 21st century curatorial developments.
 We will survey the main trends, institutions and concerns of contemporary curatorial practices.
-We will visit exhibitions in London, from DIY project spaces to established museums...
+We will also visit exhibitions in London, from DIY project spaces to established museums.

 You will gain vital understanding of professional standards of practice in curating, knowledge of structures and institutions of the art world in London and beyond and have the tools to write an exhibition proposal, organise a show and apply for funding.
 It could mean moving on to curatorial projects, assistantships, partnerships or internships in the future.